ALCooper12/cyberpunk-kanban-board/README.md

 ## Decisions and Considerations 🤔

 As I was developing this Task manager, my decision of making a Cyberpunk-themed Kanban Board and the fact that my favorite thing about using one (at least in my experience) is dragging and dropping stuff, was the reason I wanted to include a drag and drop functionality using dnd kit.
 I choose that specific tool kit since it had the best documentation.
 I kept in mind that I wanted something simple and easy to use, and so my database has only 1 table and 5 API endpoints in the backend.
 Each endpoint was created with a specific purpose of its use in the UI.
 The frontend (also backend) includes comments explaining what's happening in my code so that you aren't kept in the dark.
-And I made sure to keep organization of files and folder structure so that again, things are simple and easy to follow for the user or reviewer!
+And I made sure to keep organization of files and folder structure so that again, things are simple and easy to follow for the user or reviewer.

 ## Getting Started 🛠️

 ### Backend Setup

-1. **Activate Python Virtual Environment (Optional):** Now before you spin up your backend server, I recommend activating a Python virtual environment first!
+1. **Activate Python Virtual Environment (Optional):** Now before you spin up your backend server, I recommend activating a Python virtual environment (I used Python 3.12.2) first!
 If you don't have one, you can create one by running the following command in the root directory of your project:

     ```bash
     python3 -m venv venv